 How Do You Find the Best Ad Placement on Your Website?

-Finding the best place for ads on your website requires knowing two key factors: your website and your audience.
+Finding the best place for ads on your website requires to know well two key factors: your website and your audience.
 You need to find where your viewers like to hang out on your website, check the number of visitors and where they come from.

 1. Prepare the tools